danbev/learning-nodejs/README.md

     $ ../../.././deps/npm/bin/node-gyp-bin/node-gyp rebuild --nodedir=../../../

+On windows you can just copy the command from the output from

 To switch between release and debug builds you can modify

 If the NDEBUG macro is defined when <assert.h> is included the assets are disabled.
 While looking into adding a addons test I noticed that at-exit undefined